 (8/31/11) Screamscape sources tell us that starting sometime in early 2012, Phantasialand is planning on removing the “western city” area, including Casa Magnetica and Little Joe’s restaurant in order to put in a new themed area with new attractions.
 The Silverado Theater (Stunt Show) will also be demolished from what I’m told.
 No word on what may be on the way in 2013 to justify all this demolition.

-2014/2015 - New Attraction - (1/16/12) Once the rumored new water ride opens in 2013, I’m hearing that the park may be planning on removing the SilberMine dark ride during the next off season for another new project in 2014/2015.
+2014/2015 - New Attraction - (1/16/12) Once the rumored new Chiapas water ride opens I’ve heard that the park may be planning on removing the SilberMine dark ride during the next off season for another new project in 2014/2015.
 Anyone else know more?